zama-ai/concrete/docs/user/tutorial/MACHINE_LEARNING_TOOLS.md

 # Machine Learning Tools

-Give examples with matrix multiplications, reshape, relu, sigmoid, flatten, clip, transpose, dot etc
+Give examples with tensors, matrix multiplications, reshape, relu, sigmoid, flatten, clip, transpose, dot etc

 Do we need to speak about batch norm?